Vancouver School of Economics: Students

+Students at the school is represented by the Vancouver School of Economics Undergraduate Society.
 Student activities supported by the Vancouver School of Economics include the Iona Journal of Economics, an undergraduate economic research journal published annually.

 Faculty

 In September 2013, the school had 67 faculty members.
 Faculty members include eight researchers affiliated with the National Bureau of Economic Research, six researchers affiliated with the Canadian Institute for Advanced Research, two current and one former research fellow of the Bank of Canada, two elected fellows of the Econometric Society, four fellows of the Royal Society of Canada, and one of the Distinguished Fellows of the American Economic Association.